My parenting fail was epic.

 I read books and I sought out websites.
 It became my mission to educate myself on positive parenting and I equipped myself with the tools I needed in order to become the mom I wanted to be.

-But before I share these tools with you, I want to remind you that it’s not too late.
+But first, I want to remind you that it’s not too late.

 It’s never too late to make a change.
 Whether your child is a toddler, a preschooler, a tween, or teen… you can change how you parent your child.